-- Best camera system for versatility: Samsung Galaxy S21 Ultra
+- Best camera system for versatility: Samsung Galaxy S22 Ultra

-- Best camera for daytime photos: Google Pixel 5a
+- Best camera for daytime photos: Google Pixel 6 Pro

-- Best camera for nighttime or low light photos: Vivo X60 Pro+
+- Best camera for nighttime or low light photos: Vivo X80 Pro

-- Best camera for portraits: Google Pixel 5a/Xiaomi Mi 11 Ultra
+- Best camera for portraits: Google Pixel 6/6Pro

-- Best ultra-wide camera: OPPO Find X3 Pro/OnePlus 9 Pro
+- Best ultra-wide camera: OPPO Find X5 Pro

 - Best selfie camera: Vivo V21

-- Best zoom cameras: Samsung Galaxy S21 Ultra
+- Best zoom cameras: Samsung Galaxy S22 Ultra

-- Best camera for video: iPhone 12 series
+- Best camera for video: iPhone 13 Pro/Pro Max

 - Best camera software and features: Xiaomi Mi 11 Ultra

-Best camera system for versatility: Samsung Galaxy S21 Ultra
+Best camera system for versatility: Samsung Galaxy S22 Ultra

-It’s not just hardware though; Samsung’s camera software and image processing has improved to make the shooting experience better.
-Bring the Galaxy S21 Ultra close to an object for example, and that macro mode kicks in without you needing to do a thing.
+There are other useful shooting modes and options: bring the Galaxy S22 Ultra close to an object for example, and that macro mode kicks in without you needing to do a thing.
 Shoot in low night scenarios, and night mode turns on automatically.
-Zoom to 50x and beyond, and the “Zoom Lock” feature enables the viewfinder to stay still despite shaky hands — this feature is useful for shooting the moon.
+Zoom to 20x and beyond, and the “Zoom Lock” feature enables the viewfinder to stay still despite shaky hands — this feature is useful for shooting the moon.

-The Galaxy S21 Ultra camera system isn’t perfect — it tends to oversharpen selfies, and there’s an ever-so-subtle shutter lag.
+The Galaxy S22 Ultra camera system isn’t perfect — it tends to oversharpen selfies, there’s an ever-so-subtle shutter lag, and we actually think the Google Pixel 6 and Vivo X70 Pro Plus’ main cameras produce slightly better dynamic range.
 But still, if you want the best overall, most versatile system that doesn’t fail in any single category, this is the system, with only the next phone on this list reasonably within range to challenge the throne.

-Best camera for daytime photos: Google Pixel 5a
+Best camera for daytime photos: Google Pixel 6

 Also great: Xiaomi Mi 11 Ultra